 Inspire – Inspiring you to realise your full potential

 Ambition – Striving to be the best you can be

 Partnership – Working together to create sustainable improvement for you

 Passion – Determination to make a difference for you

 Innovate – Always looking for new ideas and solutions to help you grow

 Diversity – Embracing inclusivity, equality and diversity

-Welcome to The City of Liverpool College’s Single Equality Scheme and Action Plan for 2016 – 2019.
-The College is committed to promoting equality and diversity through all its practices – both in terms of the education and experience it delivers to students and also the environment we create for its staff.
+Welcome to The City of Liverpool College’s Single Equality Scheme and Action Plan for 2020.
+The College is committed to promoting equality, diversity and inclusivity through all its practices – both in terms of the education and experience it delivers to students and also the environment we create for its staff.
 As a College, we serve some of the most deprived areas of the country and also some of the most diverse; we recognise not only the relevant Equality legislation but also the most basic principle of fairness and the importance of creating a College where everyone has equal opportunity and access.
 We believe that everyone matters equally, and that everyone – students and staff alike – has the opportunity to achieve.